Cheapest car insurance companies in 2021

 Cheap car insurance rates by state

-It is worth noting that, in many states, USAA offers cheaper average premiums for minimum coverage than the company we listed, but since eligibility is limited, we have left it off this list.
+USAA offers cheaper average premiums for minimum coverage in many states than the company we listed, but since eligibility is limited, we have left the company off this list.
 Taking that into consideration, Geico offers the cheapest average minimum coverage car insurance in more states than any other provider on our list.

 |State||Cheapest car insurance company||Average annual minimum coverage premium|